AlejandroRocaVandeSype/Invasion/README.md

 # Invasion
+This project involves the creation of a video game for the 8-bit Sega Master System console.

- Simple video game made as a final project in the multimedia engineering career at the University of Alicante
+Created as part of my research project during the final year of my Multimedia degree at the University of Alicante.